-There are fifteen Jesuits from twelve different countries who are pursuing graduate degree programs at Boston College or who are visiting scholars.
+There are eleven Jesuits from ten different countries who are pursuing graduate degree programs at Boston College or who are visiting scholars.

 Jesuits in the Community are directly involved with the University staff or St. Ignatius Church, are engaged in various ministries in the Boston area, or are retired.